COURSE CERTIFICATE REQUIREMENTS

 The requirements for receiving a Norwegian course certificate are as follows:

-Minimum 2 hours of instructor-led class (live classes) attendance for every 10 hours online self-study
+• Minimum of two (2) hours of instructor-led class (live classes) attendance for every ten (10) hours online self-study

-Completion of your profile with full name (matching your official ID documents), date of birth, Norwegian social security number, and a residential address in Norway
+• A complete profile with full name (which matches your official ID documents), date of birth, Norwegian social security number, and a residential address in Norway

-Please note: Any use of scripts or bots to manipulate the timer is strictly forbidden and will cause the loss of all the so far collected learning time.
+Please note: Any use of scripts or bots to manipulate the timer is strictly forbidden and will cause the loss of all of your earned learning time so far.

 DURATION OF AN HOUR

 In Norwegian academic contexts, it is common practice to count hours as 45 minutes (academic hour).
-This is also our practice at Lingu for traditional (heød-at-school) and live-online classes.
-For all online self-study materials study time, 1 hour is counted as 60 minutes.
+This is also our practice at Lingu for traditional (in person-at-school) and live-online classes.
+For all online self-study materials study time, one hour is counted as 60 minutes.

-Example: 60 minutes online self-study + 45 minutes live class attendance = 2 hours
+Example: 60 minutes online self-study + 45 minutes live class attendance = two hours

 ONLINE SELF-STUDY TIME LIMITS

-There is an average allowed study time per lesson, which cannot exceed more than three times the average, in order to count towards the certificate time accreditation.
+There is an average allowed study time per lesson which cannot exceed more than three times the average in order to count towards your study time accreditation.

 WEEKLY TIME LIMITS